glngn/homepage/content/_index.md

 for small businesses.

 - Sustaining and development of small business web sites and services
-    - Scala, Akka, RPC and REST
+    - Scala, Pekko, RPC and REST
 - Design and development of serverless backends.
     - DynamoDB storage design and development
 - Nix and NixOS integration, customization, and deployment